vedph/mqdq_mqutil/doc/apparatus.md

 - `location`: the fragment location.
 - `tag`: an optional arbitrary string representing a categorization of some sort for that fragment, e.g. "margin", "interlinear", etc. This can be overridden by variants `tag`.

-- `variants`: 1 or more variants/notes, each with these properties:
+- `entries`: 1 or more variants/notes, each with these properties:

   - `type`: an enumerated constant to be chosen among replacement (0), addition before (1), addition after (2), note (3).
   - `value`: the variant's value.
 May be zero (empty or null) for deletions.
 Is optional (because not used) when `type` is note.